 The Civics Center works to improve youth voter engagement by encouraging student-led, peer-to-peer voter registration and preregistration efforts through direct outreach to high school communities.
 To access resources for high school students and youth, like the Civics Center’s Voter Registration Action Plan, check out the organization here.

 Common Cause Pennsylvania is defending and fighting for the tenets of democracy by engaging at the local and state level to ensure that every Pennsylvanian voice is heard and vote matters.
 Its nonpartisan, process oriented, result driven and inclusive approach has positioned it to be an advocate for the people, establishing good government with the help of the people and establishing a vision for Pennsylvania by working with the people.
-Check out Common Cause PA’s Mail-in Ballot FAQ, available below.
+Read more here.